Platoniq/wilder-journal/_articles/en/be-part-does-a-students-decision-have-the-same-power-as-a-teachers.md

 layout: article
 volume-uid: wilder-journal-1
 category: reports
+published: true
 date: 2022-04-01T10:42:45.427Z
+date-updated: 2022-05-30T16:17:53.314Z
 article-order: 4
 uid: be-part-does-a-students-decision-have-the-same-power-as-a-teachers
-title: "“BePart”: Does a student's decision have the same power as a teacher's?"
+title: "\"BePart\": Does a student's decision have the same power as a teacher's?"
+description: Young people have a great spirit of participation and a desire to be useful, so we want to provide you with more ways to get involved.
 author: Marta Anducas Armengou & Elena Silvestrini
+author_uids:
+  - marta-anducas
+  - elena-silvestrini
 cover:
   path: /media/articles/heroes/bepart.png
   mobile: /media/articles/mobile/bepart.png
   thumbnail: /media/articles/thumbnails/bepart.png
-  alt: "Classroom with projector"
+  alt: Classroom with projector
-  caption: "Classroom with projector"
+  caption: Classroom with projector
-  credits: "University of Alberta Archives (Public Domain Mark 1.0 Creative Commons License)"
+  credits: University of Alberta Archives (Public Domain Mark 1.0 Creative Commons
+    License)
 stickers:
-  layout: layout-none
+  layout: layout-two
   sticker_one_animation: animation-none
-  sticker_two_animation: animation-none
+  sticker_two_animation: animation-breathe
-  sticker_one: null
+  sticker_one: ""
-  sticker_two: null
+  sticker_two: /media/stickers/wilder-journal-1/sticker17.png
 call_to_action: cta-contact
 image:
   path: /media/articles/social/bepart.png
 ---
-{% quote { "author": "Paulo Freire [1]" } %}“It is worth repeating here an affirmation still rejected by many people despite its obviousness: education is a political act.”{% endquote %}
+{% quote { "author": "Paulo Freire [1]" } %}"It is worth repeating here an affirmation still rejected by many people despite its obviousness: education is a political act."{% endquote %}

 Learners of Freire's wisdom and aware that participation is learned by participating, from Platoniq we have embarked on [BePart](http://bepart-project.eu/), a European project that promotes processes of participation, empowerment and youth leadership in schools.